Have you tried our Frequently Asked Questions? See www.sarh.co.uk/faq

 Universal Credit is replacing certain benefits in parts of the UK.
 You may be able to claim if you’re on a low income or out of work.

 You don’t need to do anything if you’re already claiming any benefits – you’ll be told when Universal Credit will affect you.

 Universal Credit is being introduced in stages.
 How soon your benefits will change to Universal Credit depends on your circumstances.
 See the information below or visit GOV.UK for more.

 Universal Credit is a single monthly payment for people in or out of work, which merges together some of the benefits and tax credits that you might be getting now.

 - Income-related Employment and Support Allowance

 Universal Credit is paid monthly in arrears directly into your bank account.

 Universal Credit has already been introduced in Stafford.
-It currently affects newly unemployed single people.

 If you are already claiming one or more of the benefits being phased out (see 'What is Universal Credit?' above), you should carry on claiming as normal.
 You will be told when you need to do anything differently.